 How to install and configure SnapRAID on Ubuntu Server

-NOTE: This guide has been written for Ubuntu Precise Pangolin 12.04 & Lucid Lynx 10.04 although it may work equally well on earlier or later versions of Ubuntu.
+NOTE: This guide has been written for Xenial Xerus 16.04 LTS but has also been tested on Ubuntu Trusty Tahr 14.04LTS, Precise Pangolin 12.04 & Lucid Lynx 10.04 although it may work equally well on earlier versions of Ubuntu too.

 You may have read already that I currently have six 2TB drives in my server which hold all my CD, DVD & Blu-ray rips.
 Statistically speaking, the more drives you have the more likely you are to experience a drive failure at some point.
 As I obviously still own all the physical media I could re-rip them all in the event of such an occurrence.
 However, this would prove quite time-consuming and so I figured it's about time I implemented some sort of RAID system to protect the data on the drives.
 RAID is basically a mechanism which allows you to recreate the data on a failed drive using the data from the other drive(s) in the RAID Array.
 It should be stressed that RAID is not a substitute for proper backups and so you should ensure important data is backed up properly.
 If you're not familiar with RAID then you can read all about it here.